Bilgisayar-Kavramlari-Toplulugu/project-platform/docs/Development-Workflow.md

 <br>

-This document is a guide for development processes, standards, and workflows in the Project project.
+This document is a guide for development processes, standards, and workflows in the BKT Platform Project project.

 ## Workflow